 - Phillips Hall

 801 22nd St. NW

 Social entrepreneurship, nonprofit management, corporate-social collaborations, women’s empowerment

 Erica Walls (formerly Broadus) teaches students to formulate sustainable solutions to complex social problems.
+She specializes in courses that encourage students to formulate positive, sustainable solutions to complex social problems – including Organizing for Social Justice, Introduction to Human Services, Introduction to Public Service, and Social Entrepreneurship.
+Erica earned a master of public affairs in nonprofit management from Indiana University, as well as a bachelor of science degree in marketing.
+She earned a PhD in Social Policy & Gender Studies from The George Washington University Trachtenberg School of Public Policy & Public Administration.
 Her research and teaching focus on social entrepreneurship, U.S. social welfare policy, and global initiatives that promote gender equality.
 Erica has worked extensively in the for-profit, nonprofit, and public sectors in the areas of research, development, marketing, and evaluation.
 She has worked for large corporate entities, in higher education, and with a host of nonprofits, and has consulted for the Urban Institute, U.N.
 Foundation, U.S. Department of Labor, and Cancer Support Community.
 Erica advocates for women’s health and has led leadership programs on self-esteem, goal-achievement, and strategic planning.

 Gender dynamics of social enterprise